sushant-suse/longhorn-article/Longhorn_v2.md

 #### Control Path
 This involves the management and orchestration of the Longhorn system.
 1. The **Longhorn Manager** communicates with the **Kubernetes API server**, using Custom Resource Definitions (CRDs) to define and observe the state of volumes and other Longhorn resources.
-2. It also communicates directly with the **Longhorn Engines** to issue commands for actions like snapshot creation, replica rebuilding, and volume attachment/detachment.
+2. It also communicates directly with the **Longhorn Engines** to issue commands for actions like snapshot creation, replica rebuilding, and volume attachment or detachment.
 3. This ensures the cluster's actual storage state aligns with the user's desired configuration and maintains high availability.

 ### Longhorn Engine
 Longhorn Engine is the data plane component responsible for handling all I/O operations for a specific volume.
 It runs as a Linux process and operates on a per-volume basis which means each Longhorn volume has its own dedicated engine (controller).
-Longhorn Engine is one of the most important components which provides data consistency, availability, and resilience through synchronous replication and fault recovery mechanisms.
+Longhorn Engine is one of the most important components which provides data consistency, availability and resilience through synchronous replication and fault recovery mechanisms.

 The following are the main tasks that the Longhorn engine manages:
 - **Data Replication and Recovery** - By default, each Longhorn volume is configured with two replicas.
 The Longhorn Engine synchronously replicates all write operations across these replicas to ensure data redundancy and fault tolerance.
 If a replica fails, the engine automatically rebuilds it using an existing healthy replica.
 This helps maintain data integrity without manual intervention.
-- **Handling Input/Output Requests** - The Longhorn Engine lies between the application and the storage system.
+- **Handling Input and Output Requests** - The Longhorn Engine lies between the application and the storage system.
 It receives block-level read and write requests via the Container Storage Interface (CSI) driver and efficiently processes them.
 - **Snapshot and Backup Handling** - Longhorn supports snapshot creation and incremental backups.
 - **Volume Management** - The Longhorn Engine enables dynamic volume provisioning, resizing, and deletion.
 These features simplify storage operations within Kubernetes environments.
 - **Replica Management** - The Longhorn Engine continuously checks the health of replicas and initiates automatic repairs or resynchronization in case of failures and inconsistencies.